tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

   The grid then lists Windows cab files that have been installed or that are pending installation.

-Informations displayed in the :guilabel:`Windows Updates` tab are:
+Information displayed in the :guilabel:`Windows Updates` tab are:

 * :guilabel:`Status`;